-Is the default taxing system WooCommerce offers its customer and the most commonly used for online stores.
+It’s the default taxing system offered by WooCommerce to its customers and the most commonly used in online stores.

-In this section we can create tax rules for all those products that require no specific action in terms of taxing.
+This section allows us to create tax rules for all those products that require no specific action in terms of taxing.

-For instance, electronic products have a different tax rate rather then basic necessities such as clothes.
+For instance, electronic products have a different tax rate in comparison to other basic necessities such as clothes.

-There are also products that don’t need to get taxed, if your store deals in these kind of items, you need to create a specific rule.
+There are also products that don’t need to get taxed, if your store sells these kinds of items, you’ll need to create a specific rule.

 In any case, the process of creating a tax rule is the very same one.
 That’s why in this tutorial I’m going to create a standard tax rule for my store.